152nd Airlift Wing

-The 152nd Airlift Wing (152 AW) is a unit of the Nevada Air National Guard, stationed at Nevada Air National Guard Base, Nevada.
+The 152nd Airlift Wing is a unit of the Nevada Air National Guard, stationed at Nevada Air National Guard Base, Nevada.
 If activated to federal service with the United States Air Force, the Wing is operationally gained by the 18th Air Force of the Air Mobility Command.

-Overview
+Mission

 The Nevada Air National Guard's 152nd Airlift Wing has a primary wartime mission of providing rapid airlift and airdrop of cargo and troops.
 They can also fly specialized reconnaissance missions in support of military command and control operations, counter drug operations, disaster relief and photo mapping for federal and state agencies.
 The unit is tasked to deploy anywhere on the globe within an assigned response time to perform both day and night missions.

 In addition to the wartime mission, the 152nd Airlift Wing also has a peacetime mission to train combat ready aircrew and assigned personnel.
 The unit has a State mission and has been called on numerous occasions to support local state emergencies such as fires, floods, riots and search and rescue operations.

-The mission is accomplished with eight assigned C-130H "Hercules" transport aircraft.
+The mission is accomplished with eight assigned Lockheed C-130 Hercules transport aircraft.
 Force structure developments in the Air National Guard during Fiscal Year 2000 focused on equipment upgrades providing enhanced capability for Air National Guard units, which previously led to the 152nd Airlift Wing converting from the C-130E to the C-130H.
-This conversion also included a modification which provided an additional Intelligence, Surveillance, and Reconnaissance (ISR) asset package to the Air National Guard called Scathe View for carriage by C-130 aircraft.
-It features forward-looking infrared radar (FLIR), daylight TV, spotter scope, and laser range- finder.
+This conversion also included a modification which provided an additional Intelligence, Surveillance, and Reconnaissance asset package to the Air National Guard called Scathe View for carriage by C-130 aircraft.
+It features forward-looking infrared, daylight TV, spotter scope, and laser range- finder.